Adnanosman9/Smart-Gloves/README.md

 - **Custom Dataset** - We are willing to make our specific dataset for BdSL
 - **Wireless Ready** - Wi-Fi 6, Bluetooth 5

+## How to Use This Project

+1. Print the 3D enclosure and assemble the custom PCB.
+2. Use the `firmware.cpp` to the ESP32-C6 to begin collecting sensor data.
+3. The flex sensors and IMU will give the hand gesture output as in csv format with finger bendings and hand poisitioning.

 ## Design

 Designed in KiCad and Fusion 360 for PCB and Enclosure